About this notice

 2.6.
 Each user of the ETN blockchain determines the purposes and means by which transaction information is processed and therefore acts as a data controller in their own right.
 Each user of ETN’s blockchain is solely responsible for its own compliance with relevant data protection laws.

 2.7.
-To the extent that we do determine the purposes and means by which your personal information is processed, we will comply with all relevant data protection laws which apply in England and Wales.
+To the extent that we do determine the purposes and means by which your personal information is processed, we will comply with all relevant data protection laws which apply in England (which is a jurisdiction we have chosen due to the global nature of our business).

 2.8.
-Our services facilitate the sending and receiving of ETN between users and cannot function without the data sharing element of blockchain technology.
-We do not control the ongoing state of Electroneum’s blockchain or the information stored on it as we are not a party to these transactions.
+The ETN-CWP services facilitate the sending and receiving of ETN between users and cannot function without the data sharing element of blockchain technology.
+We do not control the ongoing state of the ETN blockchain or the information stored on it as we are not a party to these transactions.

 3. How and why do we use your information?